 See if the currently listed benefits of resveratrol to animals triggers any sound motivation in the light of a summary: "Experts agree that it does have potential, there's still not enough data to confirm its effectiveness".
-Also see if there are any side effects you should be aware of, for example its possible interactions with blood thinning medication. [◦webMD on resveratrol]
+Also see if there are any side effects you should be aware of, for example its possible interactions with blood thinning medication. [◦WebMD on resveratrol]

 Wikipedia's "Resveratrol" article is recommended.
 Books like those of James Betz (2011) and Aggarwal and Shishodia (2006) may add but little to the article data.

 Parts of the above boil down to: Overcome bad effects of this and that and increase the benefits of this and that if you know how.
 It might help to be in step with balanced traditions also.
 And enjoy nourishing milk from cow-friendly farming - so that it is good for you in the long run too, by having a little that is good for the heart and arteries along with it throughout life as well: Olive oil and garlic, omega-3 fats from suitable sources, tomatoes, and many more sorts of vegetables and fruits. [◦"10 Foods that Keep Your Arteries Clean"] -- [◦University of Maryland on omega-3]

 Statistics show, however, how American belief in God, miracles, Jesus as the Son, the devil and hell is declining.
 In 2013, 74% of US adults believed in God, whereas five years earlier 82% did so. [◦The Harris Poll #97, December 16, 2013]